thenumbernine/FFTactics_BlenderPlugin/README.md

 Maybe later I'll get fancy with multiple palettes and other stuff.

 TODO:
-- set the alpha in blender to the material transparency ... or for me to figure out how to get it to show
-- separate the indexed-texture from the palettes, and make palettes somehow easily swappable in blender
+- separate the indexed-texture from the palettes, and make palettes somehow easily swappable in blender.
 - I'm handling ambient via assigning it to the world background color.  is this a good thing?
-- background gradient somehow
+- background gradient somehow.
-- terrain
+- terrain.
-- exporting
+- exporting.

 ## Sources: